Visit Korea’s DMZ, the most fortified border in the world!

-In fact, the DMZ (Demilitarized Zone), which is North and South Korea border, is one of the most popular destinations among the foreign travelers and tourists to Korea.
+In fact, the DMZ (Demilitarized Zone), which is the North and South Korea border, is one of the most popular destinations among foreign travelers and tourists to Korea.

 For those who wish to visit DMZ in Korea, here’s what you need to know when traveling to DMZ.

-1. Korean War divided the Korean Peninsular into two
+1. Korean War Divided the Korean Peninsular into Two

-After Korean War, a truce line was drawn across the Korean Peninsula and a ceasefire was put into place, which means the North and South Korea are still officially at war.
+After Korean War, a truce line was drawn across the Korean Peninsula and a ceasefire was put into place, which means North and South Korea are still officially at war.

 It has been more than 70 years since the South and the North were divided and there were times when several incidents heightened the tension between them.
 Nevertheless, it is doubted that these two nations would go to war in the future (hopefully).

 2. What is DMZ?
-Is it really dangerous?
+Is it Really Dangerous?

-For those of you who are unfamiliar to DMZ, it is a buffer zone between the two Koreas that was established on July 27, 1953, when the Armistice Agreement was signed during the Korean War.
+For those of you who are unfamiliar with DMZ, it is a buffer zone between the two Koreas that was established on July 27, 1953, when the Armistice Agreement was signed during the Korean War.
 Dividing the country into South and North Korea this strip of land across the Korean Peninsula is 250 km (160 miles) long, and about 4 km (2.5 miles) wide, and military activity is forbidden in this area.

 Untainted and undisturbed for a long time, the zone has become a haven for wildlife and endangered species today.
 And no, it’s not as dangerous as many of you may think.
 It’s quite peaceful and even safe, actually, if you look out to the land stretching before you.
 Well, at least the zone and the surrounding areas are.

-3. How do I get into DMZ?
+3. How Do I Get into DMZ?

 Civilian access to the DMZ is strictly controlled.
 So when anyone says they visited the DMZ, it means they went to the designated tourist sites in the area.
 Even private cars and taxis are not allowed!